Harry Peglar: Harry Peglar

 Due to the fact that Peglar's personal documents were found with the body, it was initially identified as his.
-Despite this, the skeleton is almost certainly not Peglar's: the skeleton was dressed in a steward's uniform, something a senior petty officer like Peglar would never have done.
-As the person was carrying Peglar's important documents at their death, Russell Potter suggests it was probable the person was a friend of Peglar who was carrying his letters after Peglar had died.
+Those who rejected the theory pointed to the fact that the skeleton was dressed in a steward's uniform, something a senior petty officer like Peglar would never have done.
+As the person was carrying Peglar's important documents at their death, Russell Potter suggested it was probable the person was a friend of Peglar who was carrying his letters after Peglar had died.
 While it is possible Peglar was wearing whatever clothes were on hand, among the effects was a small clothes brush, a piece of equipment an actual steward or officer's servant would be carrying around, further evidencing that the skeleton was not Peglar.
-Franklin Expedition scholars including David C. Woodman reject the idea that it was Peglar's body.
+Franklin Expedition scholars including David C. Woodman rejected the idea that it was Peglar's body.
+The body was positively identified as Peglar's in 2026.

 Thomas Armitage

 Thomas Armitage was gunroom steward aboard HMS Terror and aged about 40 in 1845.
 He and Peglar had previously met while serving together from 1834 to 1838 aboard HMS Gannet, and as a steward he matched the clothing and items found on the skeleton.
 The writings with the skeleton included a mention of "Cumanar," referring to Cumaná, Venezuela, a city that Peglar and Armitage both visited from late 1834 through January 1835 while aboard Gannet.
 Armitage's hair colour (brown) and height (5' 9") are both consistent with the skeleton.
 The Royal Museums Greenwich considers Armitage the identity of the skeleton.
 One of the lines within the narrative journal says "all my art Tom," which Russell Potter notes may represent an English dialect where the initial letter 'h' is silent, thus spelling "all my heart, Tom."
 Elsewhere, the writer spells "open" as "Hopen" indicating unfamiliarity of spelling words with silent h's at the beginning.
 Evidence suggests that Armitage was illiterate in 1826, as he signed his marriage certificate with an X rather than his name, subsequently making it less likely he was the second writer in the Peglar papers.
 In 1845, when he made an allotment, he still signed his name with an X, indicating he had not learned how to write in the intervening years.